Charles Bukowski

 Henry Charles Bukowski (/buːˈkaʊski/ boo-KOW-skee; born Heinrich Karl Bukowski, /de/; August 16, 1920 – March 9, 1994) was a German-American poet, novelist, and short story writer.
 His writing was influenced by the social, cultural, and economic ambience of his adopted home city of Los Angeles.
 Bukowski's work addresses the ordinary lives of poor Americans, the act of writing, alcohol, relationships with women, and the drudgery of work.

-The FBI kept a file on him as a result of his column Notes of a Dirty Old Man in the LA underground newspaper Open City.
+The FBI kept a file on him as a result of his column Notes of a Dirty Old Man in the underground newspaper Open City.

 Bukowski published extensively in small literary magazines and with small presses beginning in the early 1940s and continuing on through the early 1990s.
 He wrote thousands of poems, hundreds of short stories and six novels, eventually publishing over sixty books during the course of his career, including his Poems Written Before Jumping Out of an 8 Story Window, published by his friend and fellow poet Charles Potts, and Burning in Water, Drowning in Flame.
 His poems and stories were republished by John Martin's Black Sparrow Press (now HarperCollins/Ecco Press) as collected volumes of his work.
-As a reviewer noted, "Bukowski continued to be, thanks to his antics and deliberate clownish performances, the king of the underground ... stressing his loyalty to those small press editors who had first championed his work."
+As a reviewer noted, "Bukowski continued to be, thanks to his antics and deliberate clownish performances, the king of the underground… stressing his loyalty to those small press editors who had first championed his work."

-Time called Bukowski a "laureate of American lowlife".
+Time called Bukowski a "laureate of American lowlife."
 Adam Kirsch of The New Yorker wrote, "the secret of Bukowski's appeal [is that] he combines the confessional poet's promise of intimacy with the larger-than-life aplomb of a pulp-fiction hero."

 During his lifetime, Bukowski received little attention from academic critics in the United States, but was better received in Western Europe, particularly the United Kingdom, and especially Germany, where he was born.
 Since his death in March 1994, Bukowski's life and writings have been the subject of a number of articles and books.